Skip to content

 Key Limitation

-Two-part.
-First, the Moscow data center disclosure.
-One of two production processing platforms is in Moscow, not Amsterdam-only.
-For a UKGC or MGA-regulated iGaming operator in 2026, that is a counterparty-risk, sanctions-exposure and data-residency item that requires an explicit, written failover and data-residency configuration before signing.
-Second, the absence of productized iGaming infrastructure.
-No advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct connector.
-No publicly named iGaming reference customer.
-No MGA, UKGC or Curacao license held by Payneteasy itself.
-For a single-brand casino looking for an iGaming-specialist PSP, Payneteasy is the wrong starting point — go to Nuvei, Paysafe or Solidgate instead.
+It splits two ways.
+First, the Moscow data center disclosure: one of two production processing platforms is in Moscow, not Amsterdam-only, so for a UKGC or MGA-regulated iGaming operator in 2026, that is a counterparty-risk, sanctions-exposure and data-residency item that requires an explicit, written failover and data-residency configuration before signing.
+Second, the absence of productized iGaming infrastructure: no advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct connector, no publicly named iGaming reference customer, and no MGA, UKGC or Curacao license held by Payneteasy itself.
+For a single-brand casino looking for an iGaming-specialist PSP, Payneteasy is the wrong starting point, so go to Nuvei or Paysafe instead.

 Recommendation

-Choose Payneteasy if you are a PSP, bank or enterprise merchant operating in CIS, Eastern Europe or MENA where the connector depth and the Baku support office matter, you value 20-year operating tenure and the Visa Global Registry track record, and your compliance posture can accept (with a documented failover plan) one of two processing centers in Moscow.
+Choose Payneteasy if you are a PSP, bank or enterprise merchant operating in CIS, Eastern Europe or MENA where the connector depth and the Baku support office matter, you value the 20-year operating tenure and the Visa Global Registry track record, and your compliance posture can accept (with a documented failover plan) one of two processing centers in Moscow.
 The white-label gateway is a real product, the orchestration layer is mature, and the 3DS Adapter and 87% chargeback reduction case study via Ethoca/Visa Verifi are concrete capabilities.
-Choose differently if you are UKGC- or MGA-regulated and Russia exposure does not survive diligence — go to Akurateco (Amsterdam, same product category, no Russia exposure) or Corefy (Cyprus, percentage routing-fee model).
-If you are a single-brand casino operator that just needs card processing, look at Solidgate, Nuvei or Worldpay instead.
-If iGaming-platform connectors are a hard requirement, NOWPayments and Solidgate document those; Payneteasy does not.
+Choose differently if you are UKGC- or MGA-regulated and Russia exposure does not survive diligence, going to Akurateco (Amsterdam, same product category, no Russia exposure) or Corefy (Cyprus, percentage routing-fee model).
+If you are a single-brand casino operator that just needs card processing, look at Nuvei or Worldpay instead.
+If iGaming-platform connectors are a hard requirement, NOWPayments and PayRetailers document those and Payneteasy does not.
 Get the Payneteasy license quote priced separately from the underlying acquiring quote so total cost is visible, and get the Moscow data-center failover configuration in writing before signing.
 Updated May 2026.

 Pros

-• 20-year operating history — founded 2006, materially older than every direct competitor in this category (Akurateco 2019, Corefy 2018, BridgerPay 2019, Gr4vy 2020, Primer 2020).
+• 20-year operating history, founded 2006, materially older than every direct competitor in this category (Akurateco 2019, Corefy 2018, BridgerPay 2019, Primer 2020).
 Seven consecutive years on the Visa Global Registry of Service Providers is the longest external-PCI-validation streak in the comparison set.

 • Real CIS, Eastern Europe and Central Asia depth that Western-headquartered competitors do not match.
-The Baku support office covers Caucasus and Central Asian time zones in working hours — for an operator processing into Azerbaijan, Kazakhstan, Uzbekistan or other CIS markets, that is a tangible advantage over Amsterdam, London or Cyprus-based orchestrators.
+The Baku support office covers Caucasus and Central Asian time zones in working hours, so for an operator processing into Azerbaijan, Kazakhstan, Uzbekistan or other CIS markets, that is a tangible advantage over Amsterdam, London or Cyprus-based orchestrators.

 • PCI DSS Level 1 handled at the platform level, with the certification carried by Payneteasy rather than the white-label client.
 Mastercard SDP Compliant, Google Pay authorized processor.
-Anti-fraud system runs 150+ configurable filters plus Ethoca, G2 and Maxmind integrations.
-3DS Adapter handles 3DS1 and 3DS2 routing per acquirer — useful for markets with specific 3DS mandates (Japan, EU SCA).
+The anti-fraud system runs 150+ configurable filters plus Ethoca, G2 and Maxmind integrations, and the 3DS Adapter handles 3DS1 and 3DS2 routing per acquirer, useful for markets with specific 3DS mandates (Japan, EU SCA).

 • Documented operational case studies with concrete metrics: 87% chargeback reduction for an e-commerce merchant via Mastercard Ethoca and Visa Verifi automated dispute resolution; settlement-risk reduction via real-time Open Banking flows and ISO 20022 mapping.
-Most orchestration vendors publish softer marketing claims; these are at least specific.
+Most orchestration vendors publish softer marketing claims, while these are at least specific.

-• Mature SDK coverage across Java, PHP, Ruby and iOS, plus mPOS hardware integration (Miura, Spire readers) that is unusual in the category — useful for operators with hybrid online/in-person flows.
-CMS plugins for WordPress, WooCommerce, Magento, PrestaShop, OpenCart, Joomla, Drupal, CS-Cart cover the common e-commerce stack.
+• Mature SDK coverage across Java, PHP, Ruby and iOS, plus mPOS hardware integration (Miura, Spire readers) that is unusual in the category and useful for operators with hybrid online/in-person flows.
+CMS plugins for WordPress, WooCommerce, Magento, PrestaShop, OpenCart, Joomla, Drupal and CS-Cart cover the common e-commerce stack.

 Cons

 • Moscow data center.
 One of Payneteasy's two production processing platforms is in Moscow (the other is Amsterdam, connected by a fail-safe channel).
-This is the company's own disclosure, not an external allegation, and it is operational rather than legacy.
+This is the company's own disclosure rather than an external allegation, and it is operational rather than legacy.
 For UKGC- or MGA-regulated iGaming operators in 2026, that triggers a counterparty-risk, sanctions-exposure and data-residency review that direct competitors (Akurateco in Amsterdam, Corefy in Cyprus, Primer in London) do not require.

 • No published pricing whatsoever.
 No per-transaction percentage, no setup fee, no rolling reserve, no monthly license starting figure.
-Marketing language is 'per-transaction fees decrease as volume grows' with revenue-share options.
-For procurement teams that want to benchmark before a sales call, Corefy's published 0.2-0.7% routing fee and Solidgate's published 0.3-0.8% rates are both more transparent.
+The marketing language is 'per-transaction fees decrease as volume grows' with revenue-share options.
+For procurement teams that want to benchmark before a sales call, Corefy's published 0.2-0.7% routing fee is more transparent.

 • No EMI, acquiring or gambling license.
-Payneteasy is software, not a regulated payment institution.
-Regulated payment activity sits entirely with each connected acquirer.
-White-label clients carry their own regulatory authorization.
+Payneteasy is software, not a regulated payment institution, so regulated payment activity sits entirely with each connected acquirer and white-label clients carry their own regulatory authorization.
 For an iGaming compliance team that requires the PSP itself to hold an MGA, UKGC or Curacao license, this rules Payneteasy out as the primary provider.

-• No advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct platform connector.
-No publicly named Bet365-tier iGaming customer.
-The iGaming track is real but generic — the platform is iGaming-capable through underlying connectors rather than as a vertical specialist.
-Solidgate, NOWPayments and Nuvei all have more concrete iGaming productization.
+• No advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct platform connector, and no publicly named Bet365-tier iGaming customer.
+The iGaming track is real but generic: the platform is iGaming-capable through underlying connectors rather than as a vertical specialist.
+Praxis Tech, NOWPayments and Nuvei all have more concrete iGaming productization.

-• No active Trustpilot profile, no retrievable G2 or Capterra rating, no verified Glassdoor profile.
-The B2B sample-size argument applies (same situation at Akurateco, Corefy and IXOPAY) but the practical effect is that external review data is not part of the evidence pack.
-A 2021 FinTelegram investor alert named Payneteasy as the payment facilitator behind the unauthorized broker NAB Consulting — historical, but it is on record and worth addressing in diligence.
+• No active Trustpilot profile, no retrievable G2 or Capterra rating, and a PaynetEasy Technologies Glassdoor profile with only 2 reviews and no aggregate rating retrievable.
+The B2B sample-size argument applies (the same situation at Akurateco, Corefy and IXOPAY), but the practical effect is that external review data is not part of the evidence pack.
+A 2021 FinTelegram investor alert named Payneteasy as the payment facilitator behind the unauthorized broker NAB Consulting, historical but on record and worth addressing in diligence.

 Ready to evaluate Payneteasy for your business?